graphcore/tutorials/tutorials/poplar/tut6_matrix_vector_opt/README.rst

       Tile average host exchange cycles:                    2,641,488.4 (10.4% of total) Tile average sync cycles:                             135,849.6 (0.5% of total)

-Note that the total cycles per tile using IPU hardware is signifcantly larger than when using the IPU Model.
+Note that the total cycles per tile using IPU hardware is significantly larger than when using the IPU Model.
 The main overhead comes from the `StreamCopyBegin` program.
 The `StreamCopyBegin` is measuring cycles spent during which the host is preparing I/O. To reduce latencies in exchange fabric, the configuration of exchange